pozorfluo/build-your-own-lisp/README.md

       probe be over partially garbage data ?
     + At what point does it become easier to just check boundaries or wrap to the beginning of the table ?

-  - Can the state bit of metadata be refactored to encode hop information as well ? eg.,
-    + MSB set to 1 would not be enough to assert empty
-    + it would require comparing the whole metadata byte to 0b10000000
-    + occupied would be when any of the other 7 bits is set
-    + _mm_movemask_epi8 a probe chunk worth of metadata byte would yield a hop bitmap of swapping candidate ( because if there was a empty slot upstream we would not be there planning swaps, correct ?)
-    + marked and deleted would be superfluous

 ## `SNAIC`
 ![alt text][nvrstap]